2024-databases-bereacollege/project-milestones/README.md

 # Milestone 4: Create Database Schema
 **Deliverables:**

 1. If not completed in Milestone 2, create a relational schema for your client database.
 Use lines to show Foreign Key relationships.
 Use text style notation (example below) and organize your relations so lines to not overlap.

 	Visit_Record (RecordID, ServiceOrder, Date, NeighborID, VolunteerID)
 	Visit_Service (ServiceOrder, Description, RecordID (FK), ServiceID (FK)) Inventory (Item_Number, VolunteerID, ExpirationDate, Number_of_Item, Description_of_Item, Order_Number (FK))
 	Inventory_Usage (Order_Number, RecordID (fk), Number_of_Item, Description_of_Item)
 	Volunteer (VolunteerID, FirstName, LastName, Email, Phone, HasRecordAccess) Neighbor (NeighborID, VolunteerID (FK), Organization (FK), FirstName, LastName, DateOfBirth, Phone, Location, Email, HasStateID, HasPet)
 	Service_Provider (OrganizationID, Organization_Name, ContactPerson, Email, Phone)
 	Service (ServiceID, Service_Type Organization (FK))

 2. Normalize your relations to at least 3NF.
 Write out new normalized schema, along with documentation of decisions.
 Your documentation should show proof of no partial or transitive dependencies.
 Save all in a file called "Relational Schema.md"

+	In order to normalize our database, we restructured the conceptual schema and relations.
+The changes made are the following:

+	Volunteers: divided “contact information” into “phone” and “email”
+	Organization: previously “partner organizations”, we updated to “Service_Provider” to allow UP to also be an instance of entity.
+Thus, the relationship with service works without redundancy.
+	Service: it used to be encapsulated into “Services”, and we broke it down into “Service” and “Visit_Service” to allow organizations to provide multiple services at once.
+	Visit_Service and Visit_Record: breaking down “Records” into “Visit_Service” and “Visit_Record” to allow records of what happened in one interaction of assistance to a neighbor as well as all interactions on a day.
+	Inventory and Inventory_Usage: we broke down “Inventory” into “Inventory”, which holds the information of items in stock, and “Inventory_Usage” which will log the amount of items from the inventory used per assistance to a neighbor.
+	General:
+		Removed “time” from “visit_record” so all of the services provided in a day are stored in the same table Renamed in Neighbor “address” to “location” since the population served may not have an address but a certain location they can be found.

 Relational Schema with normalized form:
 	![alt text](Relational_Schema_03-27-24.png)

 	3. Create a draft SQL script of the Create Table DDL statements needed to implement your database.
 Pay special attention to column data types and include necessary constraints such as Primary Key, Not Null, or Foreign Key constraints.